- Capital/Ordinary Gains and Losses

 When Massachusetts adopted the Code as of 01/01/88, it also adopted the provisions of TRA `86, specifically provisions relating to SEP contributions.
 For tax years beginning on or after January 1, 1988, SEP contributions could be excluded from Massachusetts gross income to the same extent they were excluded from federal gross income.

-Partial Exclusion for Tax Year 2009
+Partial Exclusion for Tax Year 2009 - Federal Only

 For federal income tax purposes, pursuant to I.R.C. § 85, individuals must include in gross income any unemployment compensation received under the laws of the U.S. or any state.
 The American Recovery and Reinvestment Act of 2009 (P.L.
 111-5 or "ARRA") added new I.R.C. § 85(c) whereby up to $2,400 of unemployment compensation benefits received in 2009 were excluded from the gross income of the recipient.